Today is going to be a day the children

 water.

-Activity 5 > Activity > Boating and Water Safety Coloring Book [PDF format] courtesy of Minnesota Dept. of Natural Resources.
+Activity 5 > Activity > Boating and Water Safety Coloring Books [PDF format] |

 Seashore Collage Illustration